ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 scope
-  Specifies the name of a CICSplex, CICS region group, CICS region, or logical scope associated with the query.
+  Specifies the name of a CICSplex, CICS region group, CICS region, or logical scope that is associated with the query.

-  Scope is a subset of context, and limits the request to particular CICS systems or resources.
+  *scope* is a subset of *context* and limits the request to particular CICS systems or resources.

-  Scope is not mandatory.
-If scope is absent, the request is limited by the value of the context alone.
+  *scope* is optional.
+If it's not specified, the request is limited by the value of *context* alone.

-  The value of scope must not contain spaces.
+  The value of *scope* must contain no spaces. *scope* is not case-sensitive.

-  Scope is not case-sensitive

   | **required**: false